Focus

 Select an overly permissive rule to review, adjust, and accept optimization recommendations.
 Replacing these rules with the more specific, recommended rules strengthens your security posture.

 Accepting recommendations to optimize a rule does not remove the original rule.
-The original rule remains listed below the new rules in your Security policy; this is so you can monitor the rule, and remove it when you’re confident that it’s not needed.
-You can see the last successful process run date and time, and log data range at the top of the Policy Optimizer page.
+The original rule remains listed below the new rules in your Security policy so you can monitor the rule and remove it when there is zero traffic hit on the original rule.
+Policy Optimizer process runs daily and you can see the timestamp of the last successful process run at the top-right corner of the Policy Optimizer page.
+Both the original rule and optimized rules are tagged so you can easily identify them in your Security policy.

 Optimize a Rule